pjrowe/final_shiny_app/README.md

 - The project included two parts:
 1. creating a Shiny application and deploying it on Rstudio's servers
 2. creating a pitch presentation / user guide for the app using Rstudio Presenter.
 - I chose to create an app that plotted year-to-date charts of select Brazil stocks and calculated absolute and annualized returns based on user-selected price target and investment horizon.
-This app could be extended in the future to pull real-time data on a wider selection of stocks.
+This app could be extended in the future to pull real-time data on a wider selection of stocks with enhancements to user interface and interactivity.
 - **Link to interactive shiny app**:  https://pjrowe.shinyapps.io/final_shiny_app/
 - **Link to user guide for app**: https://pjrowe.github.io/final_shiny_app/
 - **Rstudio Presenter file for user guide**: Final_project.Rpres